 Have you read the ingredient list on the back of your favorite fragrance bottle?
 The Food and Drug Administration (FDA) doesn’t require fragrance manufacturers to list ingredients or secret formulas on the label.
 You may smell sweet, but your skin may also suffer from potentially irritating chemicals.
 If you develop a rash of unknown cause, one of the first substances you should suspect — and stop using — is perfume.

 Eczema, also called atopic dermatitis, is a kind of skin allergy, but it is of mysterious origin.

 Symptoms include red, itchy, dry, scaly patches most frequently on the face, arms, legs, and scalp.
-Mission Viejo and Orange County infants and children are particularly susceptible to eczema, but the vast majority of children who have eczema outgrow it.
+Infants and children are particularly susceptible to eczema, but the vast majority of children who have eczema outgrow it.
 It’s clear that there’s a connection between eczema and allergies, since 70 percent of those who have this skin condition have a family history of allergies or asthma.
 And one-third of those with eczema eventually will develop allergic rhinitis or asthma.

 Your Consultation Visit

 You’ll enjoy a relaxing dermatology visit where you can ask questions, meet our staff, take a tour of our office and surgical suite and view additional photo results of our patients.